egaba/ember-touch-mixin/README.md

 <script src="/bower_components/ember-touch-mixin/dist/main.js"></script>
 ```

-## Usage:
+### Usage:
-1) Set up the `gesture` property.
-This needs to be an array of HammerJS gestures.
+Set up the `gesture` property.
+This needs to be an array of HammerJS gestures, but defaults to `['tap', 'doubletap', 'touch', 'release', 'drag']`.

 Example:
 ```
 gestures: ['tap', 'touch', 'release', 'drag']
 ```

-2) Call `setupTouchGestures` in a `didInsertElement` hook.

-Event teardown is automatically invoked on `willDestroyElement`.
-There is no need to call
-`teardownTouchGestures` unless you're implementing `Ember.Freezable`.

 Gestures as methods are called on the `Ember.run` loop:
 ```